Where are they now? The Real Madrid team from Cristiano Ronaldo’s debut

 An academy product at Madrid, Guti became a renowned as a talented playmaker capable of producing moments of brilliance.
 During his 15 years at Madrid he won five La Liga titles and three Champions League trophies.

-The midfielder spent a season with Beskitas before retiring in 2012.
-He then went on to coach Real Madrid’s under-19 team and is currently assistant manager at Besiktas.
+The midfielder spent a season with Besiktas before retiring in 2012.
+He coached Real Madrid’s under-19 team and returned to Besiktas as assistant manager.

 The striker scored 122 goals for Real between 2007 and 2013 before joining Napoli in 2013 and then making the controversial switch to rivals Juventus in 2016.

 In the second half of the 2018-19 season he had an unsuccessful loan spell with Chelsea, scoring only five goals.
-Unsurprisingly, the Blues didn’t take up an option to extend the Argentine’s stay.
+Unsurprisingly, the Blues didn’t take up an option to extend the Argentine’s stay, although he has enjoyed more success at Juventus after being reunited with Maurizio Sarri.

 By 2009 Raul was approaching the end of his Madrid career and he left the club in 2010 to join Schalke before signing for Al Sadd two years later.
 The striker retired in 2014 before returning to play for two years with New York Cosmos.

-In 2018 he became a youth coach at Real Madrid and was recently named as manager of Real Madrid Castilla.
+In 2018, he became a youth coach at Real Madrid and was appointed manager of Real Madrid Castilla in June 2019.

 Salgado was released by Madrid in August 2009, joining Blackburn Rovers later that summer.
 During the 2011-12 season, he was omitted from Rovers’ matchday squads because they couldn’t afford to give him a new deal.

-He came out of retirement in 2016 at 40 years old to join Indian futsal side Kochi 5s, and in 2017 he took over Gibraltar United.
+He came out of retirement in 2016 at 40 years old to join Indian futsal side Kochi 5s.
+In 2018, he was named Egypt’s assistant manager.

 Garay was never a regular for Madrid and joined Benfica in 2011.
-He later moved to Zenit Saint Petersburg, but the defender is now back in La Liga with Valencia.
+He later moved to Zenit Saint Petersburg but returned to La Liga with Valencia.
+The defender has been without a club since asking to be released in February 2020 following a serious knee injury.

 He left Madrid for Marseille in 2009 and also played for Roma and Newell’s Old Boys before retiring in 2014.

-The former Manchester United man has since managed in Argentina with Godoy Cruz and Argentinos Juniors and is currently managing Vélez Sarsfield.
+The former Manchester United man has since become a very accomplished manager in Argentina with Godoy Cruz and Argentinos Juniors and spent three years in charge of Velez Sarsfield before resigning at the end of the 2020 campaign.

 Drenthe has an interesting CV, playing for a host of clubs including Everton, Reading, Sheffield Wednesday, Alania Vladikavkaz and Kayseri Erciyesspor.

-Surprisingly, he is still only 32 and spent last season with Sparta Rotterdam.
-Less surprisingly, they have not extended his contract.
+Surprisingly, he is still only 33 and spent last season with Sparta Rotterdam.
+Less surprisingly, they did not extend his contract, and he has since played for amateur outfit Kozakken Boys and, most recently, Racing Murcia in Spain’s convoluted third tier.

 Away from football, he has opened a clothing store and also briefly retired to release a rap song in 2017.